Dealing with a Fine

 Q) Where can I get a copy of or view the applicable Metrolinx By-Laws?

-New Fine system comes into effect on October 10 for GO riders travelling without paid fare
+Fine system for GO riders travelling without valid fare

-Metrolinx is introducing a new system adding middle ground between warnings and large fines.
-The new graduated fine structure was approved by the Metrolinx Board of Directors at the September 8 meeting.
+Metrolinx introduced a graduated fine structure to add a middle ground between warnings and large fines.
+This was approved by the Metrolinx Board of Directors in September, 2022.

 - First time offenders will be issued a $35 fine, reduced from $100 to add a middle ground between warnings and large fines